Miles Bronson: Second mission to Namsang

 Bronson made his second Namsang mission on December 20, 1839.
 During this visit, he established a school with the help of villagers.
 On March 13, 1840, he brought his wife and daughter Marie from Joypur.
 Initially, running the school was difficult.
-Only the very young and relatives of the chief were eager to read at the school.
-The common people had no interest in learning to read and write, as they did not have sufficient time due to the manufacture of salt and completing other domestic chores.
+Only the very young and relatives of the chief were eager to read at the school; the common people had no interest in learning to read and write, as they did not have sufficient time due to the manufacture of salt and completing other domestic chores.
 Evening school was established and held for those who worked and could not attend the school during the daytime.
 The scholars came to the school with their dao (swords) and spears.
 The villagers were not in favor of female education and were unwilling to spare their women from their traditional duties.

 When Bronson was working among the Noctes, the American Board sent Cyrus Barker with his wife to assist him.
 Miles Bronson's sister, Rhoda Bronson, also came with Barker to work at Namsang.
 They arrived at Joypur on May 7, 1840.
 Rhoda Bronson went to Namsang with her brother on May 18, 1840, and busied herself with school affairs.
 Soon, she engaged herself in studying Nocte.
 The climate of Namsang was not favorable for Rhoda; frequent attacks of fever forced Bronson and his sister to return to Joypur on October 2, 1840.
 It was their last journey from Namsang.

 The establishment of the school at Namsang was not totally unsuccessful.
 While the school was in operation Bronson wrote, all the sons of the chiefs came to the school and were able to read the books prepared for them.
 Several boys could read both in their own language and Romanized Assamese.
 Several had the desire to learn Assamese.
 Once, Bronson sent their native teacher Boliram to Namsang to see if they were daily reading or had forgotten what they learned.
 After returning, the native teacher reported a very favorable account of their reading in the evenings.

 Besides his wife and the late sister Rhoda, Bronson was assisted by the Boliram and Bhugchandra in teaching.
 The later was an interpreter.

 Mission suspended

 The continued illnesses in his family brought an end to Bronson’s Namsang mission.
 After their arrival, they suffered again.
 There was no medicine and no doctor, either in Namsang or Joypur.
 Without proper treatment, Rhoda Bronson died on December 8, 1840.
 Afterward, Bronson was no longer eager to work in Namsang, moving to the plain areas of Assam.
 He went to Nowgong and opened the Nowgong Orphan Institution in 1843.

+He worked with Nathan Brown and Cyrus Barker, organized and founded the first Baptist church at Panbazar in Guwahati on January 25, 1845.

+Ruth Bronson died in 1869 and in 1871 Miles married Mrs. F. A. Danforth who died in Rangoon in 1874.
+Miles later married Mary Donnelly Rankin and they had twins, Laura and Ruth.